FAQs

 “If every 8-year-old in the world is taught meditation, we will eliminate violence from the world within one generation.”

-© 2023 SOUNDS TRUE · ALL RIGHTS RESERVED · PRIVACY POLICY
+© 2024 AWARENESS TRAINING INSTITUTE · ALL RIGHTS RESERVED

 >